Civil liberties: United Kingdom

-Civil liberties in the United Kingdom date back to Magna Carta in 1215 and 17th century common law and statute law, such as the 1628 Petition of Right, the Habeas Corpus Act 1679 and the Bill of Rights 1689.
-Parts of these laws remain in statute today and are supplemented by other legislation and conventions that collectively form the uncodified Constitution of the United Kingdom.
+Civil liberties in the United Kingdom date back to Magna Carta in 1215 and 17th century English common law and statute law, such as the 1628 Petition of Right, the Habeas Corpus Act 1679 and the Bill of Rights 1689.
+Parts of these laws remain in statute today and are supplemented by other legislation and conventions that collectively form the uncodified constitution of the United Kingdom.
 In addition, the United Kingdom is a signatory to the European Convention on Human Rights which covers both human rights and civil liberties.
 The Human Rights Act 1998 incorporates the great majority of Convention rights directly into UK law.

 In June 2008 the then Shadow Home Secretary David Davis resigned his parliamentary seat over what he described as the "erosion of civil liberties" by the then Labour government, and was re-elected on a civil liberties platform (although he was not opposed by candidates of other major parties).
 This was in reference to anti-terrorism laws and in particular the extension to pre-trial detention, that is perceived by many to be an infringement of habeas corpus established in Magna Carta.